SteveALee/fullmeasure-blog/source/_posts/gotek-in-xp-50.md

 Swapping the drives is also straightforward, as you'd expect.
 In my case just 4 screws and after finding conflicting advice over jumper settings only a single S0 jumper was needed.
 The floppy drive was configured for S0 (first drive) and Ready signal on pin 24, but FastFloppy just required the S0 jumper.

-Turning on the XP-50 after installation, the Gotek display showed "F-F" (for FastFloppy) if all is well.
+Turning on the XP-50 after installation, the Gotek display showed "F-F" indicating for FastFloppy was installed and running.

 ## Testing and Using the Gotek

 After some confusion caused by various aged articles, I was pleased to discover the latest FastFloppy firmware makes it "easy peasy" to use the drive.
-Both in the XP-50 and transferring files between the XP-50 and a PC.
+Both in the XP-50 and when transferring files between the XP-50 and a PC.
 I performed an initial "smoke test" as follows:

 - Format the USB stick as FAT using DiskManager (or Windows Explorer)
 - Grab the FastFloppy empty 1.44MB image file from the [image library](https://github.com/keirf/flashfloppy-images/blob/master/README.md) and put two copies on the stick